timjogorman/RicherEventDescription/guidelines.md

 to remain convinced despite careful consideration, it's cause for celebration and excited Facebook posts%
-\footnote{The authors of these guidelines are not responsible for friends lost due to excited ``SIMULTANEOUS EVENT/EVENT TLINK!!!'' facebook posts% }.
+\footnote{The authors of these guidelines are not responsible for friends lost due to excited "SIMULTANEOUS EVENT/EVENT TLINK!!!" facebook posts% }.

 Unless you are sure that the start of the first EVENT \textit{is